 FIG 3 Construction and characterization of the recombinant flavivirus carrying the HiBiT gene.
 (A) A schematic representation of flavivirus and sequence of the insertion site of HiBiT luciferase gene.
 The arrow indicates an insertion site of the luciferase gene.
 (B) The expression of the LgBiT protein was determined by immunoblotting at 48 h postransduction of lentiviruses into Huh7 cells.
 (C) The infectious titers and luciferase activity were evaluated in parental and LgBiT-expressing Huh7 cells upon infection with either wild-type or recombinant JEV.
 In the parental Huh7 cells, luciferase activity was determined by addition of the recombinant LgBiT protein.
-(D) The recombinant JEV was passaged on Huh7 cells for five rounds, and $100~\mu$ l of culture supernatant was used to infect naive Huh7 cells.
-At 72 h postinfection, the culture supernatants were collected, virus titers were determined, and viruses were subjected to passage.
-(E) Sequence analyses of the recombinant viruses before (P0) and after five rounds of passage (P5).
-(F) The luciferase activities in the supernatants of cells infected with the recombinant viruses before and after passage.
-(G) The luciferase activity and infectious titers were determined in Huh7 cells and mosquito-derived C6/36 cells upon infection with the recombinant DENV at 120 h postinfection.
+(D) The recombinant JEV was passaged on Huh7 cells for five rounds, and 100 μ l of culture supernatant was used to infect naive Huh7 cells.
+At 72 h postinfection, the culture supernatants were collected, virus titers before (P0) and after five rounds of passage (P5).
+(F) The luciferase activity and infectious titers were determined in Huh7 cells and mosquito-derived C6/36 cells upon infection with the recombinant DENV at 120 h postinfection.